Using 15 Icons in Notion: Visual Communication, Categorization, and Customization of Notes and Pages

 - Add a page icon: At the top of the page, click on the “Add Icon” button (or the default icon area) above your page title.
 This immediately assigns an icon to your page.

-- Choose an icon: Notion will display a selection of emoji and image options.
-Scroll through the list or use the search function to find a particular icon.
-Click on the desired icon to select it.
+- Choose an icon: Notion displays a selection of emoji and image options.
+Scroll through or use the search function to find a particular icon, then click on the desired icon.

-- Upload or replace an icon: If you prefer a custom image, hover over the current icon and select the option to change or upload a new image.
+- Upload or replace an icon: To use a custom image, hover over the current icon and select the option to change or upload a new image.
+Notion now supports drag-and-drop uploads for better ease of use.

-- Customize through external editing: Although Notion does not support advanced in-app resizing or recoloring of icons, you can create a customized icon externally and then upload it using the method above.
+- Customize via external editing: Since advanced in-app editing options like resizing or recoloring still aren’t available, create a customized icon using graphic software and then upload it.

 :smile: